Building consent guidelines

 If you are constructing a vehicle crossing (driveway) or amending an existing one to access the legal road from your building/house site, you will need a permit from the Access and Transport team.
 This is a separate process and not part of your building consent.

-More information and the application form is available on our Access and Transport Vehicle Crossings page.
+More information and the application form is available on our Vehicle crossings page.

 A building consent is required for the installation of any solid fuel fireplace whether it’s new or a replacement, in-built or free-standing unit.

-From 1 September 2005, woodburners are also required to comply with new Resource Management regulations for properties less than 2 hectares.
-The new standards control discharge to the air and internal efficiency.
+Woodburners are required to comply with Resource Management regulations for properties less than 2 hectares (since 1 September 2005).
+These standards control discharge to the air and internal efficiency.

-It is unlikely that second-hand woodburners will meet these new standards.
+It's unlikely secondhand woodburners will meet these standards.

 Recent changes to the New Zealand Building Code require smoke alarms in all new residential homes or homes undergoing any alterations.
 Smoke alarms need to be in the escape route on all levels of the building and in – or within 3m of – all sleeping rooms.
 They need to have a test and hush facility.

-If your are altering the ground level or moving earth, you may need a resource consent for earthworks.
+If you are altering the ground level or moving earth, you may need a resource consent for earthworks.
 Earthworks are not covered by your building consent.

 Council requires all new homes to install a greywater system and/or a rainwater storage tank.
 Rainwater would be used for toilet flushing and outdoor water uses while greywater from the washing machine and bathroom would be used for outdoor irrigation.

-Council developed the Rainwater and Greywater Guidelines to help residents, building industry and real estate industry understand the rainwater and greywater requirements when building (or selling) a new compliant home.
+Council developed the Rainwater and Greywater Code of Practice Guidelines [PDF 2.29 MB] to help residents, building industry and real estate industry understand the rainwater and greywater requirements when building (or selling) a new compliant home.

 Council has developed performance standards for two acceptable water management solutions: